 An Alex Williams painting is always easy on the eye, and has a vibrancy and freshness which

 His figures — and particularly his delicate studies of girls and women — are painted with true love, not just of the subject but of the effect of colour and light, background and foreground.
 And if you look closely, you will find a story, a narrative, there.
-He paints animals with the equal delight that he gives to humans, and his houses and other dwellings often seem to be living, breathing beings.
+He points animals with the equal delight that he gives to humans, and his house and other dwellings often seem to be living, breathing beings.

 Over the years, Alex’s versatility has extended to designing , from his pioneering tee shirt designs of the 1970’s to colourful designs for greetings cards, fine bone china and tableware , he has enjoyed considerable success in the commercial world, his first — and last — love has always been painting rather than commerce.
 He now says that release from market constraints has freed his imagination and enabled his art to deepen and develop in a new way.